Skip to main content

 • Percentage of Homeowners: 70%

-On November 15, 2024, the Canadian Real Estate Association (CREA) released the data on the national housing market for October, covering sales activity, average price trends, and overall supply and inventory.
+On December 16, 2024, the Canadian Real Estate Association (CREA) released the data on Ontario’s housing market for November, covering sales activity, average price trends, and overall supply and inventory.

-Ontario’s average home price in September increased slightly by 3.1%, bringing it to $878,620.
-Even though the sales-to-new-listings ratio rose to 47.7%, up from 36.8% a year ago, market conditions are still favourable for buyers.
+Ontario’s average home price in November increased by 4.7%, bringing it to $868,067.
+This price growth highlights the impact of rising buyer competition in a market where supply remains constrained.
+While the sales-to-new-listings ratio (SNLR) rose to 55.4%, up from 43% a year ago, the market remains balanced.
 CREA considers a ratio between 45% and 65% to represent a balanced market, with ratios below 45% indicating a buyers' market and above 65% indicating a sellers' market.

 Will mortgage rates decrease if inflation continues to fall?